xhyrom/discord-datamining/data/articles/normal/articles/16516760270231/content.md

     <li>After accepting the promo to your account, you'll now be automatically redirected to your <strong>Subscriptions</strong> tab in your User Settings to see your newly activated Nitro subscription on your account.</li>
 </ul>
 <h2 id="01H7XQ576TKKQVGC1B1CKFNDC7"><strong>What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </strong></h2>
-<p>Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-8ed7e2b9-7fff-471d-d4da-b458231abfc3">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
+<p>So long as you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
 <h3 id="01H7XQ576TMFWWEYQ28JP1E557">
     <strong>HOWEVER, please note:<br></strong><strong>- By choosing to activate this 1 month trial, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong>
 </h3>